-This study showed that whereas increased nutrient availability increases parasite-free rice this has no effect on host-free R. fistulosa plants.
+This study showed that although increased nutrient availability increases parasite-free rice, this has no effect on hostfree R. fistulosa plants.
 When growing with a host, R. fistulosa can accrue more vegetative and reproductive biomass following nutrient application, demonstrating the host dependence of the parasite for nutrient uptake from the soil.
-While the parasite benefits from the increased carrying capacity of the host following fertilisation, the gains from increased nutrient availability to the host are far from sufficient to compensate the parasite-induced losses.
-Increased fertilisation may not be an effective solution for rice crops infested by the parasitic weed Rhamphicarpa fistulosa as it increases the reproductive output which could worsen infestation rates in the following crop season.
+The parasite benefits from the increased carrying capacity of the host following fertilization, whereas the gains from increased nutrient availability to the host are far from sufficient to compensate for the parasite-induced losses.
+Increased fertilization might not be an effective solution for rice crops infested by the parasitic weed R. fistulosa because it increases the reproductive output, which could worsen infestation rates in the following crop season.